PEPPER IN THE KITCHEN

 – Antioxidant for your heart.
 The richness in aroma components pepper has are powerful antioxidants.
 Scientific studies have shown that pepper can prevent oxidation of cells and cholesterol, helping to improve cardiovascular health and lower cholesterol levels.

-* More information about the medicinal properties of the pepper in the listing above.
+* More information about the medicinal properties of the pepper in the listing below.

 In the picture: mixture of black pepper, green pepper, white pepper (Piper nigrum) and pink pepper (Schinus molle)